So after years of watching on TV and hoping, you've finally moved to the front of the waiting list for tickets to golf's

 Don't want to venture too far away from Augusta National today?
 Not to worry.
 Right across the Savannah River in North Augusta, the River Club is close enough that several of its holes have views of the river - not to mention plenty of water on the course itself.

 Originally planned as a private club when it opened 13 years ago, the design by Jim Fazio (brother of Augusta National consultant Tom Fazio) is now open to the public year-round.
 Masters' Week Tee times remain available online or by phone.

 Longtime head professional Chris Verdery describes River Club as having "more of a coastal feel, with water, wetlands and marsh, plus dramatic bunkering and bent-grass greens."
 Five sets of tees, the longest measuring 6,951 (par-71), give a variety choices for all levels of players.
-The course also has three luxury golf cottages on site, though all are taken for this year's tournament.
+The course also has three luxury golf cottages on site.

 After your round, and if you're still hungry, Verdery recommends a bite to eat at Manuel's Bread Café, an "upscale deli" featuring sandwiches, soups and desserts, located in the Hammond's Ferry shopping area.
-Non-golfing spouses can tour the North Augusta Arts & Heritage Center in the city's municipal building on Georgia Avenue.
+Non-golfers can tour the North Augusta Arts & Heritage Center in the city's municipal building on Georgia Avenue.

 The River Club 307 Riverside Boulevard, North Augusta, SC 29841-4199 (803) 202-0110